nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `addMenuItem name/MENU_ITEM_NAME type/MENU_ITEM_TYPE`, `type/MENU_ITEM_TYPE addMenuItem name/MENU_ITEM_NAME` is also acceptable.

+* Redundant words in the command are ignored.<br>
+e.g. in `findRoute fd/01232011 d/Singapore s/US c/120`, `c/120` is ignored since this field is not required.

 ### Create a new flight route: `addRoute`
 Create a new flight route.